-Emergencies 24 Hour Emergency line SPR 206-684-7250

-Typically used for afterhours emergencies related to Seattle Parks and Recreation facilities, parks, or programs.
+Emergencies24 Hour Emergency line SPR206-684-7250Typically used for afterhours emergencies related to Seattle Parks and Recreation facilities, parks, or programs.Childcare Hotline24 Hour Emergency/Extreme Weather206-684-4203This line is updated with critical information about program operations impacts due to emergencies, weather, or other

-Childcare Hotline 24 Hour Emergency/Extreme Weather 206-684-4203

-This line is updated with critical information about program operations impacts due to emergencies, weather, or other emergency situations.
+I his line is updated with critical information about program operations impacts due to emergencies, weather, or other emergency situations.
 This is an informational line only and does not accept messages.